 Magellan Bioanalytics translates information in blood serum into human health information.
-Blood contains thousands of peptides, lipids, and small molecules, as well as the detritus from all the cell processes in the body.
-As cells consume resources, produce outputs, die and are replaced, molecules of all types are distributed into the blood.
-These molecules provide a window in the health of the organism.
+Blood contains thousands of peptides, lipids, and small molecule byproducts from all ongoing cellular processes in the body.
+As health changes, so does the underlying physiology and cellular processes increase or decrease production of these byproducts.
+These byproduct molecules provide a window into the current health of the organism.

-At Magellan we think of ourselves as molecular archaeologists: sifting through piles of discarded and broken artifacts to discover markers for processes that we cannot clearly see.
-By combining mass-spectrometry and machine learning, we discover indicators of a variety of conditions in the human body.
+At Magellan we think of ourselves as biomedical archaeologists: sifting through piles of discarded and broken artifacts in the garbage heap of a civilization to discover markers for processes that we cannot directly see.
+By combining mass-spectrometry and machine learning, we can discover indicators of a variety of conditions in the human body.

-Magellan's technology has proven itself useful in identifying markers for a broad range of indications, which all can be detected from the same blood sample.
-Because computers are inexpensive and AI software, once created, is affordable to run, thousands of tests can be run against a single blood sample for the same cost as one.
+Magellan's technology has proven itself useful in identifying markers for a broad range of indications, all of which are determined from the same blood sample.
+Thus, thousands of analyses can be run against a single blood sample with minimal increase in cost.

 Our goal is to develop a single serum-based assay that can predict, diagnose, stage, and recommend treatment for a variety of diseases simultaneously.

-Marc Hansen (CEO, CSO), PhD, Stanford University, a Cancer Biology professor and entrepreneur.
-Marc formerly founded Frost Biologic (2008 - 2018), an oncology drug discovery company, and built the BIO-Innovation Ecosystem at BYU
+Marc Hansen (CEO, CSO), PhD in Cancer Biology, Stanford University.
+A professor and entrepreneur, Marc formerly founded Frost Biologic, an oncology drug discovery company, and built the BIO-Innovation Ecosystem at BYU.

-Marc Oddou (Business Director).
-Marc previously founded Rincon Bio (2013 - Present), a cancer drug discovery CRO; former Biotech Market Analyst at Informa PLC; drug discovery bench researcher at Huntsman Cancer Institute.
-BS Biotechnology (BYU), MBA (University of Utah)
+Marc Oddou (CBO).
+Marc previously founded Rincon Bio, a cancer drug discovery CRO; former Biotech Market Analyst at Informa PLC; drug discovery bench researcher at Huntsman Cancer Institute.
+BS Biotechnology (BYU), MBA (University of Utah).